 Downtown San Diego’s ideal weather and convenient walkability factor make exploring by foot an achievable feat.
 It may take up a whole afternoon, but you can easily access Horton Plaza, Little Italy, Seaport Village, and more by foot—three highly recommended destinations that could take up a whole day individually.
 The USS Midway Museum is also reachable by foot and a definite “must” if you’re a museum fanatic.
 During your walk to the USS Midway Museum, you will also be able to see the San Diego Convention Center and Seaport Village.

-Take a spin around the city on a bike tour and combine your sightseeing with a bit of exercise!
+Take a spin around the city on a San Diego bike tour and combine your sightseeing with a bit of exercise!
 Enjoy a leisurely stroll along the embarcadero to enjoy interesting boats and historical ships or brave the busier streets of downtown to explore shops, restaurants, live music, and interesting characters.

 DOWNTOWN SAN DIEGO DINING